-The avoidant attachment was created as a life threat response – the child was so emotionally neglected by their caregivers, that it had to learn to deny and reject his own needs.
+The avoidant attachment was created as a life threat response, as all insecure attachment styles are – the child was so emotionally neglected by their caregivers, that it had to learn to deny and reject his own needs.
 Moreover, they learned to not display any needs at all.
 They repressed them until they seemed gone.

 Whenever feeling too vulnerable towards someone, the avoidant will retreat by shutting down emotions or avoid getting too close, in an attempt to avoid vulnerability.
 This is the reason why this attachment style is also known as “the turtle” or “the island”.

 Avoidant attachment in relationships